NG-ZORRO/ng-zorro-antd/components/tree/doc/index.en-US.md

 ## Note
 * `NzTreeNodeOptions` accepts your customized properties，use NzTreeNode.origin to get them.
 * If Tree Methods used with ViewChild, should be used in ngAfterViewInit.
+* Setting NzData with NzTreeNodeOptions[] is better，if you set nzData with NzTreeNode[], it will be deprecated in next major version(8.x).